truhy/f2h_uart_de10nano/readme.md

 ## Building a SD card image

-Follow this nice guide on how to build U-Boot and SD card image: https://rocketboards.org/foswiki/Documentation/BuildingBootloaderCycloneVAndArria10
+Follow this nice guide on how to build U-Boot and SD card image:<br />
+https://rocketboards.org/foswiki/Documentation/BuildingBootloaderCycloneVAndArria10

-Amend it with this guide to boot FPGA .rbf file from a U-Boot script: https://github.com/zangman/de10-nano/wiki/Creating-a-Bootscript
+Amend it with this guide to boot FPGA .rbf file from a U-Boot script:<br />
+https://github.com/zangman/de10-nano/wiki/Creating-a-Bootscript

 ## For more info and other projects

-Visit my personal website at:
+Visit my personal website at:<br />
 https://trueapps.co.uk